Munjamyeong of Goguryeo

+Reign

 In 472, Goguryeo had relocated its capital from the area around modern Ji'an along the upper Yalu River to Pyongyang (the modern capital of North Korea).
 This move came in the context of heightened rivalries with the other two of the Three Kingdoms, the then-allied Silla and Baekje.

 Maintaining the success of long-distance diplomacy of Jangsu, Munja nurtured close relations with Chinese dynasties, notably Northern Wei, Southern Qi and Liang.
 Though North Wei went through several wars with its northern neighbour, Rourans and Song, it finally disrupted further attacks of Song, resulting the shift into Liang dynasty.
 Because of power shift, Goguryeo initiated diplomatic ties with Liang also: the Book of Qi says the title was bestowed upon the king of Goguryeo, which means bilateral relationship was fulfilled within the two.
 Simultaneously, Munja continued to stabilize the occupation of Liaodong peninsular based on friendly relationship with North Wei.

-In terms of inter-Korean relationship, the 12th century Korean history the Samguk Sagi relates that the remnants of the Buyeo kingdom submitted to Goguryeo in 494 after their defeat by the nomadic Mohe people.
+In terms of inter-Korean relationship, the 12th century Korean history the Samguk sagi relates that the remnants of the Buyeo kingdom submitted to Goguryeo in 494 after their defeat by the nomadic Mohe people.
 After occupying Dongbuyeo (Eastern Buyeo) in Gwanggaeto's reign, Goguryeo finally completed subjugating whole Buyeo (current Harbin) area.
 In the meantime, the alliance of Baekje and Silla strengthened its ties by serving each other in terms of battlefields with Goguryeo.
-Baekje with its continuous efforts underKing Muryeong tried to attack its northern boundary with Goguryeo, notably in 505, mobilizing more than 3,000 soldiers.
+Baekje with its continuous efforts under King Muryeong tried to attack its northern boundary with Goguryeo, notably in 505, mobilizing more than 3,000 soldiers.
 Korean records also mentions the provocative actions of Baekje several times, which called upon the counterattack of Munjamyeong in 506 but it failed without distinct fruits because of harsh famines.

 Buddhism in Goguryeo gained its continuous momentum after its acceptance into the kingdom during the reign of Sosurim.
 As his grandfathers did, Munja also boosted the expansion and distribution of Buddhism, especially via Liang and Wei.
 Under his reign, it is said nine monks were firstly sent to Northern Wei with a view to investigating Buddhist books and others.
 In 7th year (498), he constructed the Buddhist temple Geumgangsa.

 Munjamyeong was succeeded by his eldest son Anjang of Goguryeo.